Irving Goldman: Life

 The expertise he gained from his field work in South America led to Goldman's recruitment as an analyst of the region.
 He worked in Nelson Rockefeller's Bureau of Latin American Research.
-When World War II broke out, he was drafted and assigned to intelligence work with Latin America as his area of analysis.
-Specifically, he worked as a research analyst for the Office of the Coordinator of Inter-American Affairs from 1942–1943.
+When World War II broke out, he was drafted and assigned to intelligence work, with Latin America as his area of analysis.
+Specifically, he worked as a research analyst for the Office of the Coordinator of Inter-American Affairs from 1942 to 1943.
 He was reassigned, with the rank of 2nd Lieutenant, to the Office of Strategic Services until war's end.
 He was then transferred to the State Department, as Chief of Branch for the Office of Research Analysis, until he was released in July 1947 as a security risk.
 Ruth Benedict managed to secure him an appointment to Sarah Lawrence College, in Yonkers, New York.
-He was subsequently interviewed, in 1953, by the McCarthyist Jenner Committee. part of the Senate Judiciary Committee but, while answering all questions regarding himself, he refused to divulge the names of other members of the Communist Party of the United States, citing his rights under the First Amendment, a risky tactic at the time, in the face of threats that he would be cited for contempt.
+He was subsequently interviewed, in 1953, by the McCarthyist Jenner Committee. part of the Senate Judiciary Committee but, while answering all questions regarding himself, he refused to divulge the names of other members of the Communist Party of the United States, citing his rights under the First Amendment.
+This was a risky tactic at the time, in the face of threats that he would be cited for contempt.
 He had joined the American Communist Party in 1936, but left it in 1942.
 His individual moral position was supported by Sarah Lawrence College and he was able to continue teaching there until his retirement in 1980.

 In the postwar period, he conducted fieldwork among the Tzotzil of Chamula Indians in Chiapas, Mexico.
-He returned for two stints of field research among the Cuneo in 1968-1970, and 1979 From 1980, he taught at the New School for Social Research until his full retirement in 1987.
+He returned for two stints of field research among the Cuneo in 1968-1970 and 1979 From 1980, he taught at the New School for Social Research until his full retirement in 1987.

-After his significant work on the Cubeo Goldman went on to publish monumental, if controversial, studies on two other classic areas of anthropological interest, on Polynesian societies, and on the Kwakiutl of North America.
-For him, the development of the discipline of anthropology best progressed, in his view, by a dialectical 'interplay between field and armchair', which he proceeded to undertake by advancing general interpretations.
+After his significant work on the Cubeo Goldman he went on to publish monumental, if controversial, studies on two other classic areas of anthropological interest, on Polynesian societies, and on the Kwakiutl of North America.
+For him, the development of the discipline of anthropology best progressed, in his view, by a dialectical "interplay between field and armchair," which he proceeded to undertake by advancing general interpretations.